vijay-varadarajan/VetConnect/README.md

 #### Github repo link: [VetConnect-Source_code](https://github.com/vijay-varadarajan/VetConnect)

 ## About this project
 This is a web application made to promote veterinary healthcare and pet health in India.
 The main aim of this project is to increase awareness about animal health among the public.
-This primarily allows any user to submit a report about a stray or injured animal and the user receives a list of nearby veterinary hospitals/clinics with contact details and directions.
+The website primarily allows any user to submit a report about a stray or injured animal and the user receives a list of nearby veterinary hospitals/clinics with contact details and directions.

 Legitimate veterinary hospitals with valid authentication IDs can add their hospital names to the database through the same website.